Himanshimittal051104/Alzheimer_Diagnosis_CNN/README.md

 The project contains six experiments.

-- ### Experiment 1 — Baseline CNN
+### Experiment 1 — Baseline CNN

-A basic CNN architecture was implemented as the reference model.
+-A basic CNN architecture was implemented as the reference model.

-Test Accuracy: 96.17%
+-Test Accuracy: 96.17%
-Macro F1: 0.9684
+-Macro F1: 0.9684

 ### Experiment 2 — Batch Normalization

-Batch Normalization was added after the convolutional layers to study its effect on training stability and performance.
+-Batch Normalization was added after the convolutional layers to study its effect on training stability and performance.

-Test Accuracy: 35.03%
+-Test Accuracy: 35.03%
-Macro F1: 0.1297
+-Macro F1: 0.1297

-Additional configurations involving batch size and BatchNorm momentum were also investigated.
+-Additional configurations involving batch size and BatchNorm momentum were also investigated.

 ### Experiment 3 — Dropout

-Dropout with a probability of 0.5 was added to the fully connected layers to study its effect on overfitting and generalization.
+-Dropout with a probability of 0.5 was added to the fully connected layers to study its effect on overfitting and generalization.

-Test Accuracy: 96.09%
+-Test Accuracy: 96.09%
-Macro F1: 0.9714
+-Macro F1: 0.9714

 ### Experiment 4 — Data Augmentation

-Random Rotation and Random Horizontal Flip were applied to the training images.
+-Random Rotation and Random Horizontal Flip were applied to the training images.

-Test Accuracy: 60.44%
+-Test Accuracy: 60.44%
-Macro F1: 0.6061
+-Macro F1: 0.6061

-The experiment also investigated the effect of the transformation order.
+-The experiment also investigated the effect of the transformation order.

 ### Experiment 5 — CNN Tuning

-The CNN architecture and training hyperparameters were modified to study their effect on model performance.
+-The CNN architecture and training hyperparameters were modified to study their effect on model performance.

-The tested configurations included:
+-The tested configurations included:

-Additional convolutional layer
+-Additional convolutional layer
-Batch size tuning
+-Batch size tuning
-Learning rate tuning
+-Learning rate tuning

-The configuration using a learning rate of 0.0001 and batch size 16 achieved:
+-The configuration using a learning rate of 0.0001 and batch size 16 achieved:

-Test Accuracy: 94.14%
+-Test Accuracy: 94.14%
-Macro F1: 0.9384
+-Macro F1: 0.9384

 ### Experiment 6 — ResNet-18

-A pretrained ResNet-18 model initialized with ImageNet weights was evaluated for the four-class MRI classification task.
+-A pretrained ResNet-18 model initialized with ImageNet weights was evaluated for the four-class MRI classification task.

-The final classification layer was replaced with a four-class output layer.
+-The final classification layer was replaced with a four-class output layer.

-Test Accuracy: 93.90%
+-Test Accuracy: 93.90%
-Macro F1: 0.9575
+-Macro F1: 0.9575

 ---